fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

   * Folio is an on-line database of all of Shakespeare's works.

-  ** “blocking” is where people stand on stage.
+  ** "blocking" is where people stand on stage.

   The custom view will be simple (only rectangles and circles with colors for stroke/fill, and text).